robocorp/example-activities/web-store-order-processor/README.md

 Swag order robot.
 Places orders at https://www.saucedemo.com/ by processing a spreadsheet of orders and ordering the specified products using browser automation.
-Uses environment variables for credentials.
+Uses local or cloud vault for credentials.

 ## Setup